-- Since premature infants may not have fully developed their immune systems, caution should be taken with powdered infant formula.
-Powdered formulas have been found to contain contaminants and should only be used on the recommendation of your doctor, following procedures to reduce the potential of infection.
+- Since premature infants do not have fully developed immune systems, exercise caution with powdered formula versions.
+Powdered formulas have been found to harbor bacteria (source).
+They should only be used at the recommendation of your doctor, and after taking steps to reduce the risk of infection.

 - Ready to feed formula already contains the correct percentage of water.
-Do not add extra water.
-Additional water can dilute the effectiveness of the formula.
-This is especially important for preemies who need to receive a high concentration of nutrients in each ounce they drink.
+Do not add more.
+Additional water can dilute the effectiveness of the formula (source).
+This is especially concerning for preemies who need to receive a high concentration of nutrients in each ounce they drink.

 - Shake very well.